 Can a buddy without diabetes accompany my child to Bearskin Meadow Camp or Camp de los Niños ?

-In 2017, we will offer a Bearskin Meadow Buddy Camp for ages 7-15, your T1D child may bring a buddy to share the camp experience!
-A buddy may also attend with your child if attending a Family Session!
-Camp de los Niños is only for T1D campers.
+Yes!
+We offer a Buddy Camp at Bearskin Meadow for ages 7-15 where your child with T1D may bring a buddy to share the camp experience!
+A buddy may also attend with your child if attending a Family Session.
+Camp de los Niños is only for campers with T1D.

 Can my child attend multiple summer and year-round programs?

 Yes!
 We encourage participation in multiple sessions during the summer.
 Many of our participants find value in attending our Family Camps, while also sending their child to an independent resident program.

 How do your payment plans work for your programs?